blinkupsdk/docs/bLinkup-SDK-UI.md

-# User Experience for the bLinkup SDK
+# User Experience for the BlinkUp SDK

 The UI provides users a way to find each other in the app and meet up in real life at your events.
 The UI is passed a few arguments which ensures the look and feel matches your app.
 You will provide: